 Once a baby is pulling to stand, a walking aid they can push around helps them develop the necessary coordination for walking unassisted.

-The Fisher-Price Learn with Me Zebra Walker has a sturdy four-wheel base that won’t easily tip over, a variety of interactive toys, and a motion sensor that rewards Baby for pushing it around.
+The Fisher-Price Musical Lion walker has a sturdy four-wheel base that won’t easily tip over, a variety of interactive toys, and a motion sensor that rewards Baby for pushing it around.

-For a toy they can keep playing with through their toddler years, the Fisher-Price Smart Car has a handlebar for babies to push it around.
-Plus, it’s a bouncer and a car they can scoot and steer as they grow into their toddler years.
+For a toy they can keep playing with through their toddler years, the Fisher-Price Walk Bounce & Ride Pony has a handlebar for babies to push it around.
+Plus, it’s a bouncer and a ride-on pony they can scoot and steer as they grow into their toddler years.

 Fine Motor Skills